slowernews/wisdom-tldr/chapters/chapter_1_self.md

 <!--
 + farawaylaughtr@x -- 80% of what people call agency is trying the «dumb» solution and iterating from that. you can just do dumb things
-+ naval@x -- Impatience with actions, patience with results.
-+ naval@x -- Inspiration is perishable.
-Act on it immediately.
 + signulll@x -- i’m not lazy, i just don’t want to hit my brain’s token limit for the day.
 > *"I don’t have talent, so I just get up earlier."  -- Henry Rollins*